-Subpart AAAA (March 26, 2020)
+Subpart AAAA (March 26, 2020)(RTR Analysis)

 The final rule is applicable to both major and area sources and contains the same requirements as the Emission Guidelines and New Source Performance Standards(EG/NSPS).
+(State or Federal)

 63.1955 (a) Comply with the requirements of 40 CFR part 60 subpart WWW, subpart XXX, a federal plan or an EPA approved and effective state or tribal plan.

-All affected sources must comply with the SSM requirements subpart A of this part as specified in Table 1 and all affected sources must submit compliance reports every 6 months as specified in § 63.198(h).
+All affected sources must comply with the SSM requirements subpart A of this part as specified in Table 1 and all affected sources must submit compliance reports every 6 months as specified in § 63.1981(h).